Red Light Therapy for ADHD – Natural Support for Focus and Calm

 Finding the Right Dosage: Frequency, Session Length, and Distance

-After purchasing a red light therapy device, you need to perform red light therapy for ADHD properly.
-You should start with short sessions and allow breaks between them.
-You can perform red light therapy 3 to 5 times a week, with each session lasting 10–20 minutes, and you must place the device 6–12 inches away from your body to avoid overheating
+After purchasing a device, you need to perform red light therapy properly.
+You can start with 3 to 5 sessions a week, with each session lasting 10–20 minutes.
+You must place the device 6–12 inches away from your body to avoid overheating.
+Always follow your device's official usage guide.

 Conclusion: The Role of Red Light Therapy in ADHD Management